Yogi Ramsuratkumar

 six hours at different times of the day, However, I started to

 have tremendous pressure in my forehead.
-It would move up to the
+It would move up to

-be able to help me, no one.
+to be able to help me, no one.
 I was astonished that there wasn't

 someone there who could do that work or understand it.